Call for more information!

 How to remove struvite from pipes in waste water

 Apex highly recommends that, prior to cleaning, you contact us for technical assistance in determining the best dilution and method for removing your struvite scale deposits.
+For more information on how to remove struvite, click here.

 - Obtain struvite deposit for testing with RYDLYME to confirm adequate concentration to dissolve struvite (typically 50-100%).
 Note severity of struvite build up.
 Obtain the current water volume of the struvite infected system as well as the designed water volume.